learn-academy-2020-echo/week-4-assessment-summer-cook/interview-questions.md

 3. Ruby has an implicit return.
 What does that mean?

   Your answer: Implicit return means that you don't have to explicitly write "return" prior to the information you would like your method to return.
-In Ruby, it is assumed that the line after the def would be what is returned.
+In Ruby, it is assumed that the last line of code is what will be returned.

+  The keyword return does exist in ruby but you don't have to use it.

   Researched answer: